hclivess/nado/README.md

 ## CLI Wallet
-You can use the CLI wallet by running `python3.10 linewallet.py` This wallet takes arguments, which enables you to access more wallets from one place and also automate your routines.
+You can use the CLI wallet by running `python3.10 linewallet.py` This wallet takes arguments, which enable you to access more wallets from one place and also automate your routines.
 All arguments can be displayed with `python3.10 linewallet.py --help`, here are some examples:

-- `--sk` Use private key, ignore default key location
+- `--sk [private key]` Use private key, ignore default key location
-- `--amount` Amount to send
+- `--amount [number]` Amount to send
-- `--recipient` Recipient address
+- `--recipient [NADO address]` Recipient address
-- `--fee` Fee to spend
+- `--fee [number]` Fee to spend

 ## Remote access